 9. Learning about internet security in the form of a sitcom is made possible by Vimeo in this comical group of short films called Mulberry.
 The series covers topics such as passwords, phishing, email security, and safe browsing.

 The following five ads are some of the more hilarious promotional videos from internet security software companies.

 10. In this awesome animated ad for Panda Security, personified malware blobs represent the most common threats to computer systems.
 As they attack the computer, the ad shows exactly what will happen when certain threats invade computer systems.
 Panda Security then comes to the rescue.

-12. In this hilarious Norton Internet Security ad, watch as a cyber criminal, portrayed by Dolph Lundgren tries to hack your bank account, represented by a pretty, little unicorn and how Norton's Internet Security software puts Dolph in his place.
+12. In this side-splitting Norton Internet Security ad, watch as a cyber criminal, portrayed by Dolph Lundgren tries to hack your bank account, represented by a pretty little unicorn, and how Norton's Internet Security software puts Dolph in his place.

 A Note about Cyber Security from the President

 14. In this video Obama Finds Ways to Make Cybersecurity Funny in a speech given by the President at Stanford University.
 He has the audience roaring as he shares a couple examples of rudimentary, easily hackable passwords (and a couple joking jabs at Stanford).

 15. And last, a bit of a public service announcement.
 It's not funny, but it sure is informative.
 We all know that there are hackers out there each and every day and, chances are, you too will eventually be hacked.
 Watch Cyber Security: Evolved to make sure you're ready.

 If you’re interested in learning more about cyber security, consider a degree in Network Security!
 Through ECPI University’s year-round curriculum, you could earn your Bachelor of Science in Computer and Information Science with a concentration in Network Security in as little as 2.5 years.
 Contact us TODAY—it could be the Best Decision You Ever Make!